therealdreg/DbgChild/readme_dbgchild.txt

-# DbgChildProcess - Debug Child Process Tool
+# DbgChild - Debug Child Process Tool

-DbgChildProcess by David Reguera Garcia - Dreg, is a plugin for the x86/x64 x64dbg debugger.
-DbgChildProcess allows you to debug child processes in another x64dbg instance.
+DbgChild is a stand alone tool for debugging child processes.
+DbgChild can be used in conjunction with a plugin for a debugger - and currently DbgChild supports a plugin for the x86/x64 x64dbg debugger.
+Support for DbgChild can be extended to OllyDbg and Immunity debugger if so required via Bountysource.

 # Features